Case Study: Discovery Optimization via Experimentation

 Strategy

-I led a structured A/B testing program focused on optimizing navigation and information architecture based on real user behavior.
+I led a structured A/B testing initiative focused on optimizing navigation and information architecture based on observed user behavior and engagement patterns.

-Analyzed engagement data to identify primary user journeys (live listening, team coverage, shows, personalities).
+• Analyzed engagement data to identify primary user journeys across live audio, team coverage, shows, and personalities

-Deployed statistically valid A/B tests to measure performance against the existing navigation.
+• Deployed statistically valid A/B tests to measure performance against the existing navigation experience

 Testing & Measurement